Nevexo/nevexo.space/index.md

 ---
 layout: default
 title: Cameron Fleming
-subheading: Hey, I'm Cameron, a Computer Networks Student<br />currently living in Lancashire, United Kingdom.
+subheading: Hey, I'm Cameron, a Computer Networks Student<br/>living in Cumbria, United Kingdom.
 ---

 As well as networking, I also enjoy writing rather-bodgy software, you can find these on my